sap-ient-ai/FFF/README.md

+⭐️ Note (8 Dec 2023):

+We're currently shifting our focus beyond the scope of this innovation.
+So we're not actively working on it, although we may return to it and continue to make experiments etc.

+Our assessment so far:
+- FFF-esque techniques are going to be very effective for input data that exhibits clustering.
+This is due to the nature of the process -- repeated application of splitting hyperplanes.
+- Conversely we predict they won't work well on inputs that DON'T exhibit clustering.
+- So if you consider FF to be a generic neural tissue, FFF is a very specific tissue.
+You may run into trouble if you just randomly swap out FF with FFF with no consideration of the distribution of input data.
+Conversely you should expect big wins in certain situations.
+- It would be worth trying it out in various places, e.g. FF block of a Transformer.
+- From our experiments, `2023-12-03--fff-flat-structure.ipynb` was the most interesting to date.
+It represents a simplification and levels FF on MNIST and CIFAR (20 epochs).

+π 8 Dec 2023

 # Summary of FFF
 FFF shows promise to exponentially reduce the compute-power required by a feed-forward neural network layer, while retaining most of the neural-computer power.